fengyu05/fluctlight/tutorial/create_a_character_on_discord.md

 ## c.
 Get the Bot Token

-- Under the **"Bot"** tab, you will see a section called **"TOKEN"**.
+1. Under the **"Bot"** tab, you will see a section called **"TOKEN"**.
-- Click **"Copy"** to copy your bot token.
+2. Click **"Copy"** to copy your bot token.
 This token is used to authenticate your bot.

-- Make sure you enable this two checkbox in
+3. Make sure you enable these two checkbox in privilege section.
     ```markdown
     **Server Members Intent**
     **Message Content Intent**